jaiprashanth99x/hacktitude_2023.github.io/challenge-16.md

 **HINT**
 -  For the frontend implementation, you can submit the shared document using a `FormData` interface.
 The file should be stored under the key, `doc`.
-- `File Name` and `File Path` do not need to be passed from the frontend as these information can be derived from the actual file data and the assigned server path to store the files. -->
+- `File Name` and `File Path` do not need to be passed from the frontend as these information can be derived from the actual file data and the assigned server path to store the files.

-### Don't try to be too smart :p